 - Boston Swing Central

-- The Jazz Age Lawn Party on Governors Island is a large roaring 20s event
+- Jazz Age Lawn Party – A large roaring 20s event on Governor’s Island.

 - Minnesota Society of Costumers (MN-SOC) – Roseville

-- Washington Regency Society – Seattle, Washington.
-Regency era (Jane Austen)
+- Washington Regency Society – Seattle, Regency era (Jane Austen).

-- Beyond Reality Costumers’ Guild (BRCG)- Seattle , Washington – all eras
+- Beyond Reality Costumers’ Guild (BRCG) – Seattle, all eras.

 Australia / New Zealand